State and International Regulations Continue to Drive

 • ASHRAE 15 safety standard update for refrigeration systems

-• Model code updates in the upcoming code revision cycle, such as: Uniform Mechanical Code (UMC), International Mechanical Code (IMC) and International Fire Code (IFC)
+• Model code updates, such as: Uniform Mechanical Code (UMC), International Mechanical Code (IMC) and International Fire Code (IFC)

 • State and local building code updates

 When considering the regulatory uncertainty in the U.S., it is easy to forget that the Montreal Protocol has been evaluating the global warming potential of HFCs for over a decade.
 In 2016, 197 countries met in Kigali, Rwanda, and agreed on a global proposal to phase down HFCs.
 The Kigali Amendment required ratification from at least 20 countries to take effect.
-To date, 130 countries (including the E.U.
-Member States, but not including the U.S.) have ratified it.
+To date, 163 countries have ratified it.
 As such, it took effect for participating countries on January 1, 2019.

 The American Innovation & Manufacturing Act (AIM Act) was signed into law in 2020, granting the federal government the authority to regulate HFC refrigerants in three primary ways via the Environmental Protection Agency (EPA).